Surety and Fidelity Bonds

 Small Business Administration (SBA) Surety Bond Guarantee Program

-To promote small business and more competition, which generally leads to lower prices for the project owners, which will often be federal, state, or municipal governments, or agencies thereof, the Small Business Administration (SBA) guarantees bid, performance, and payment bonds issued by preapproved surety companies for qualified small businesses through its Surety Bond Guarantee Program.
+To promote small business and more competition, which leads to lower prices for the project owners, who are often federal, state, or municipal governments, or agencies thereof, the Small Business Administration (SBA) guarantees bid, performance, and payment bonds issued by preapproved surety companies for qualified small businesses through its Surety Bond Guarantee Program.
 The SBA guarantee is free for bid bonds, but the SBA charges the principal 0.729% of the contract price to guarantee payment or performance bonds, for contracts worth up to $6.5 million.
 For federal projects that require the SBA guarantee for small businesses, the contract price limit is $10 million.
 The SBA also charges the surety 26% of the fee charged to the principal by the surety.

 Fidelity Bonds